OCA/sale-workflow/sale_invoice_group_method/README.rst

 be proposed on their orders.

-When no Invoice Group Method is defined in a Sales Order, the standard approach will be used, which groups by Sales Order.
+When no Invoice Group Method is defined in a Sales Order, the standard approach will be used, which groups by 'Invoice Address' and 'Currency'.

 Note: Existing draft invoices are not considered in the process of grouping.
 However, you can find the feature implemented in ``sale_merge_draft_invoice``